Skip to main content

 This workflow assumes that you are already using a default policy or a custom replication policy.

-Beginning with ONTAP 9.9.1, when you use the mirror-vault policy, you can create different Snapshot policies on the source and destination SVM, and the Snapshot copies on the destination are not overwritten by Snapshot copies on the source.
+Beginning with ONTAP 9.9.1, when you use the mirror-vault policy, you can create different snapshot policies on the source and destination SVM, and the snapshots on the destination are not overwritten by snapshots on the source.
 For more information, see Understanding SnapMirror SVM replication.

 Complete this procedure from the destination.
-If you need to create a new protection policy, for instance, when your source storage VM has SMB configured, you should use System Manager to create the policy and select the Identity preserve option in the Add Protection Policy window.
+If you need to create a new protection policy, for instance, when your source storage VM has SMB configured, you should create the policy and use the Identity preserve option.
 For details see Create custom data protection policies.

 Steps